MyTooliT/iFTool/ReadMe.md

    3. Right click on the application and choose “Show Package Contents”
    4. Go to the subdirectory `Contents/Resources`
    5. Paste `ApplicationStub.icns` to overwrite the generic Automator application icon

-## Known Issues

-- [Starting the program might fail the first time](https://github.com/MyTooliT/iFTool/issues/1), if **you are not connected to the TU network via Ethernet**